AdhamGayar/Premier-League-Fantasy/README.md

 # Premier-League-Fantasy
- ## In order to run the code properly Fantasy-Databse Folder should be placed in Documents
+ ## In order to run the code properly Fantasy-Database Folder should be placed in Documents